I wrote this post in 2016:

 Throughout history smart operators have exploited situations where a flood of rising expectations has produced feelings of mass discontent, frustration and resentment – Wat Tyler, Danton, Robespierre, Lenin, Mao and Hitler, to name a few.

-Finally, if you work in marketing, I suggest it’s time to ask what kind of a world we are helping to create – how much damage are we doing when we mess with the heads and hearts of our target audience, just to entice them into buying another lip gloss or burger?
+If you work in marketing, I suggest it’s time to ask what kind of a world we are helping to create – how much damage are we doing when we mess with the heads and hearts of our target audience, just to entice them into buying another burger or availing themselves of a new credit card?

 Instead of more consumer insights let’s add a bit of hindsight and foresight.
 Unless we are willing to look both backwards and forwards we will be unable to see why resisting that impulse to consume might be a good idea.
-This is especially relevant if you are obese, in debt, unqualified or disabled, when because of your difficulties, you might be more easily distracted and seduced.
+This is especially relevant if you are obese, in debt, unqualified, disabled or otherwise disadvantaged, when because of your difficulties, you might be more easily distracted and seduced.”